sphinx-doc/sphinx/doc/config.rst

 The configuration file is executed as Python code at build time (using :func:`execfile`, and with the current directory set to its containing directory), and therefore can execute arbitrarily complex code.
-Sphinx then

 Important points to note: